 Homer, NY 13077

-The CNY Living History Center is open for limited hours with COVID-19 precautions.
-Our hours are Fridays & Saturdays from 10 a.m. to 5 p.m., and Sundays from 1-5 p.m.
+The CNY Living History Center is open with COVID-19 precautions in place.
+We are open by appointment only Tuesday and Wednesday, and regular entry Thursday through Saturday from 10 a.m. to 5 p.m.
 As always, we request last admission not later than 4 p.m. to allow our visitors time to see all three museums and schedule predictability for our volunteers.

 3 Museums in 1